-We are required to report on whether the Executive has put in place proper arrangements to secure economy, efficiency and effectiveness in it use of resources.
-We have complied with the guidance issued to auditors in respect of their work on value for money arrangements (VFM) in the 2020 Code of Audit Practice (2020 Code) and Auditor Guidance Note 3 (AGN 03).
-We presented our VFM risk assessment to the 18 October 2022 Audit, Standards and Risk Committee meeting which was based on a combination of our cumulative audit knowledge and experience, our review of Executive's committee reports, meetings with the Interim Head of Finance and evaluation of associated documentation through our regular engagement with Executive's management and the finance team.
+We did not identify any risks of significant weaknesses in the Authority's VFM We are required to report on whether the Authority has put in place proper arrangements to secure economy, efficiency and effectiveness in it use of resources.
+We have complied with the guidance issued to auditors in respect of their work on Value for Money arrangements (VFM) in the 2020 Code of Audit Practice (2020 Code) and Auditor Guidance Note 3 (AGN 03).
+We presented our VFM risk assessment to the 18 October 2022 Audit, Standards and Risk Committee meeting which was based on a combination of our cumulative audit knowledge and experience, our review of Authority's committee reports, meetings with the Interim Head of Finance and evaluation of associated documentation through our regular engagement with Authority's management and the finance team. arrangements for Reporting 2021/22.
+We completed our risk assessment procedures in December 2022 and did not identify any significant weaknesses in the Authority's VFM arrangements.

-Reporting

-We completed our risk assessment procedures in December 2022 and did not identify any significant weaknesses in the Executive's VFM arrangements.
 We have also not identified any significant risks during the course of our audit.
 As a result, we had no matters to report by exception in the audit report on the financial statements.

-Our commentary for 2021/22 is set in this report.
-The commentary summarises our conclusions over the arrangements at the Executive in relation to our reporting criteria (see below) throughout 2021/22.
+Our VFM Our commentary for 2021/22 is set out in this report.
+The commentary summarises our conclusions over the arrangements at the Authority in relation to our reporting criteria (see below) throughout 2021/22.
 Appendix A includes the detailed arrangements and processes underpinning the reporting criteria.
-These were reported in our 2020/21 Annual Auditors Report and have been updated for 2021/22.

-In accordance with the NAO's 2020 Code, we are required to report a commentary against three specified reporting criteria:

-Reporting criteria Risks of significant weaknesses in arrangements identified?
-Actual significant weaknesses in arrangements identified?
-Financial sustainability: How the Executive plans and manages its resources to ensure it can continue to deliver its services No significant risks identified No significant weaknesses identified Governance: How the Executive ensures that it makes informed decisions and properly manages its risks No significant risks identified No significant weaknesses identified Improving economy, efficiency and effectiveness: How the Executive uses information about its costs and performance to improve the way it manages and delivers its services No significant risks identified No significant weaknesses identified
+These were reported in our 2020/21 Annual Auditors Report and have been updated for 2021/22. commentary elevant highlights relevant issues for the Authority and the Risks of significant Actual significant wider public. weaknesses in weaknesses in Reporting criteria arrangements identified? arrangements identified?
+Financial sustainability: How the Authority plans and manages its resources to ensure it can continue to deliver its services No significant risks identified No significant weaknesses identified We have no matters to report by exception in the audit report.
+Governance: How the Authority ensures that it makes informed decisions and properly manages its risks No significant risks identified No significant weaknesses identified Improving economy, efficiency and effectiveness: How the Authority uses information about its costs and performance to improve the way it manages and delivers its services No significant risks identified No significant weaknesses identified

-Value for Money (continued)

-Financial Sustainability: How the Executive plans and manages its resources to ensure it can continue to deliver its services
+Financial Sustainability: How the Authority plans and manages its resources to ensure it can continue to deliver its services

-The MCA Group Finance function has responsibility for leading the business planning process.
+The Group Finance function has responsibility for leading the business planning process.
 The Finance Business Partners oversee the entire group budget which is informed by an assessment of operational and strategic priorities to build a budget model that addresses medium-term financial challenges.
 This model is subject to regular review by the Group Finance Director and the Deputy Finance Director during the year and serves as the foundation for the annual budget report.

-The Executive acknowledges financial sustainability as a strategic risk and the risk register contains a set of measures aimed at mitigating this risk and managing its impact on the Executive's service delivery in both the short and medium term.
-The Executive assesses financial risks via a system of formal monthly internal reporting on financial pressures, tracking progress against targets and plans.
+The Authority acknowledges financial sustainability as a strategic risk and the risk register contains a set of measures aimed at mitigating this risk and managing its impact on the Authority's service delivery in both the short and medium term.
+The Authority assesses financial risks via a system of formal monthly internal reporting on financial pressures, tracking progress against targets and plans.
 Liquidity and medium-term financial planning are also subjects of management review and reporting.
 The risk register is a regular item on the Board's agenda and is subject to periodic review by the Audit, Standards, and Risk Committee.